-To help business travelers avoid cultural problems when traveling to Chile, I interviewed cultural expert Gayle Cotton.
+To help business travelers avoid cultural problems when traveling to Chile, we spoke with cultural expert Gayle Cotton.
 Ms. Cotton is the author of the bestselling book, Say Anything to Anyone, Anywhere: 5 Keys To Successful Cross-Cultural Communication.
-Ms. Cotton is also a distinguished keynote speaker, an internationally-recognized authority on cross-cultural communication, and President of Circles Of Excellence Inc. Ms. Cotton has been featured on many television programs, including: NBC News, PBS, Good Morning America, PM Magazine, PM Northwest, and Pacific Report.
+Ms. Cotton is also a distinguished keynote speaker, an internationally-recognized authority on cross-cultural communication, and President of Circles Of Excellence Inc. Ms. Cotton has been featured on many television programs, including NBC News, PBS, Good Morning America, PM Magazine, PM Northwest, and Pacific Report.

-Ms. Cotton was happy to share tips with About.com readers to help business travelers avoid potential cultural problems when traveling.
+Ms. Cotton was happy to share these tips to help business travelers avoid potential cultural problems when traveling.

 - In the Chilean business culture, try to deflect attention from yourself.
 The best strategy is to display a genuine interest in others.

 - Chileans are a very patriotic people and will likely take offense at negative comments of any kind directed at their country.